kide-vm/kide/lib/parfait/README.md

 The run-time needs to contain quite a lot of functionality for a dynamic system.
 And a large part of that functionality must actually be used at compile time too.

-We reuse the Parfait code at compile-time, to create the data for the compiled vm.
+We reuse the Parfait code at compile-time, to create the data for the compiled code.
-To do this the vm (re) defines the object memory (in parfait_adapter).
+To do this the compiler (re) defines the object memory (in parfait_adapter).

 A work in progress that started from here : http://ruby-x.org/2014/06/10/more-clarity.html went on here http://ruby-x.org/2014/07/05/layers-vs-passes.html